rideau-info.com

 The broken stone placed on the back of the dam can still be seen today.

-While this work was going on, having now learned from three dam failures, they widened the waste weir channel to over 160 feet in width in order to provide lots of capacity for spring flood waters.
+While this work was going on, having now learned from three dam failures, they widened the by-wash channel to over 160 feet (49 m) in order to provide lots of capacity for spring floodwaters.
+Lt.
 Denison noted “The waste channel was widened nearly one hundred feet, by clearing away the earth down to the rock, a rough wall built to throw the water from the flank of the dam, rough stone steps laid behind the wooden framework of the waste-weir, to prevent the action of water upon the rock to which the sills were bolted ; in fact, every expedient which the skill of the officer in charge of the work could devise, or the means at his disposal enable him to execute, was put in practice to guarantee the work against accidents or failures.”
-[Denison, p.
-119]

-By November 30, 1829 the dam had been completed to the point where water was running through the waste weir.
+By November 30, 1829, the dam had been completed to the point where water was running through the by-wash.
 Although some minor slumping was noted, there was no failure of the huge mass of earth, timber and stone.
 It wasn’t as elegant as a stone arch dam, but it worked.

 The failures of the Hogs Back dam weighed heavily on By’s mind.
-In a letter written on December 31, 1829 by By to his superior, General Mann, By stated “… I have the honour to report, that the dam at the Hog’s Back is nearly completed, and answers the desired object in every respect, having raised the Rideau River to the required height of forty-five feet, and thrown back six feet depth of water into the lock at Black Rapids, which proves my original levels at this place to be correct, and also the practicability of my project, which, when the dam gave way last April, was doubted by many, and to this annoyance I attribute the serious illness with which I was afflicted in April last.”
-[Price p.
-114]
+In a letter written on December 31, 1829, to his superior, General Mann, Colonel By stated “… I have the honour to report, that the dam at the Hog’s Back is nearly completed, and answers the desired object in every respect, having raised the Rideau River to the required height of forty-five feet, and thrown back six feet depth of water into the lock at Black Rapids, which proves my original levels at this place to be correct, and also the practicability of my project, which, when the dam gave way last April, was doubted by many, and to this annoyance I attribute the serious illness with which I was afflicted in April last.”

 When the new dam and weir survived the spring floods of 1830 we can be sure that Colonel By and his men all let out a great sigh of relief.